pingforhelp/BCA/docs/go/s-1/oat.md

 # Q7 What are the applications of MAN?
 Short
 Ans: Interconnecting branch offices within cities, Campus networking spanning multiple buildings

 # Q8 Explain about various input and output devices.
-Can be both
+(Or) Explain about various memory devices Can be both
 Ans: NO need.

 # Q9 What is a web browser?
 What are the various parts of a browser window?
 Long